 Thankfully, Wyze’s pricing model for cloud storage is pretty simple: if you want more than the included 14 days and more features like person detection and motion tagging, consider a Cam Plus subscription, which will cost you $1.25 per camera per month.
 This is lower than the industry average, as I typically see cloud storage plans range in cost between $3 and $5 (or more) per camera monthly.

 FYI: Another great camera brand we’ve used recently is called Zmodo.
 With Zmodo’s line of cameras and systems, equipment won’t cost you much, though you’ll still pay at least $5 per month for a cloud storage plan.
 At $1.25 per month, Wyze offers an equally generous plan in terms of storage capacity.
 Just something to think about as you compare brands to find the right fit.

 |What You Get||Basic||Cam Plus|

 |Cooldown Period||5 minutes||No cooldown|

 |Price||Free||$1.25 per month per camera|

-The story goes that the founders of Wyze met while they were employees at Amazon, hatched a brilliant startup idea, and before long we had two little Wyze cams that cost a fraction of what the leaders in the industry cost.
+The story goes that the founders of Wyze3 met while they were employees at Amazon, hatched a brilliant startup idea, and before long we had two little Wyze Cams that cost a fraction of what the leaders in the industry cost.